Painting by diamonds is an exciting and addictive hobby, that can provide deep satisfaction if done the right way.

 Tip 10: Organize and Label Your Drills

-Always make sure to keep your resins organized and labeled.
+Always make sure to keep your resins organized and labelled.
 If you are a regular painter, it’s a great idea to invest in an organizer from the drugstore, or be creative with it and use anything from empty egg cartons to clothes hangers to store your diamonds.
 Or simply use a storage box for diamond containers.

 Tip 11: Apply Gentle Pressure on the Drills